open-policy-agent/gatekeeper/README.md

 ### package authorization

-`kubernetes-policy-controller` defines a special package name `authorization` which is used to logically execute all the `authorization` rules.
+`gatekeeper` defines a special package name `authorization` which is used to logically execute all the `authorization` rules.
 So any `authorization` rule defined should be part of this package.

 ```go